 Farmers, growers and land managers have helped shape the landscape as they look after it and feed the nation.

 2021 marks the start of a four-year transition period during which BPS payments will be phased out in the lead up to Environmental Land Management.
-The best way to keep payments coming in and ensure you’re ready for E.L.M. is to apply for the Countryside Stewardship Scheme, and there is good news.
+The best way to keep payments coming in and ensure you’re ready for E.L.M. is to apply for the Countryside Stewardship Scheme.

 The scheme is being simplified with new offers to apply for, and additional penalties have been removed (although reductions can still occur where things can’t be put right).
 There will be advice and support to help you enhance the environment as part of a sustainable business.

 Free online workshops

 Due to current restrictions they will be online. participants can join via a device with internet or via their phone.

 - C S Mid tier overview with Q & A– considering your options 24th March